designedmind/2017/_notes/key-claims.md

 # Phenomenology

-* Consciousness as the leading edge of perceptual memory -- yes, but not in the sense intended by whoever it was who said this.
-It's not that phenomenal experience comes first and is then etched down into memory;
-  rather, phenomenal experience _is_ a kind of readily accessible perceptual memory.
+* Consciousness as the leading edge of perceptual memory -- yes, but not in the sense intended by Lockwood.
+It's not that phenomenal experience comes first and is then etched down into memory; rather, phenomenal experience _is_ a kind of readily accessible perceptual memory.

 * Need to be aware of Block's distinction between "access" and "phenomenal" consciousness.